post-hero-img

 Another example of a great 404 page design is Github’s 404 page.
 Here are the things that make this page work:

-• Call To Action: The 404 page has a login menu which encourages the user to log in to the website.
+• Call To Action: The 404 page has a login menu that encourages users to log in to the website.

 • Useful Links: The page has a bunch of useful links in the header for ease of the user.

 Netflix is a popular streaming platform and it also has a custom 404 page design.
-Here are the things that makes Netlix’s 404 page work:
+Here are the things that make Netlix’s 404 page work:

-• Artwork: Netflix has an amazing cinematic snapshot in the background of its 404 screen.
+• Artwork: Netflix has an amazing cinematic snapshot in the background of its 404 screens.

 • Home Button: Netflix has placed a button that redirects the user to their home page.